 A 1:1 meeting is, by nature, more personal, but this does not negate the need for an agenda.
 The employee should determine the topics covered, and should include more than mere updates.
 Short-term goals, long-term aims, learning & development opportunities, career objectives, manager & employee feedback: all are suitable for a 1:1 discussion.
 There are many more to choose from.

 It boils down to more than the metrics.
 Measurable aspects aside, ensure you do not forget the informal nature of 1:1 meetings.
 They support strong working relationships between managers and employees because they build trust.
-In a world where meeting one-on-one time is difficult to organize, this is especially pertinent.
+In a world where in-person one-on-one time is difficult to organize, this is especially pertinent.
 Those metrics cannot be tracked, but you can at least set your managers on the right path when you start with the rest.